Deep Depth from Focus with Differential Focus Volume: Experiments

 \section{Experiments}

 We conduct comprehensive experiments to study the model performance.
 First, we use two annotated datasets, FoD500~\cite{maximov2020focusondefocus} and DDFF-12~\cite{hazirbas2018DFFdataset}, for quantitative and qualitative comparison.
 Next, we conduct ablation studies on the model's sensitivity to the focal stack size and the multi-scale architecture.
-Finally, we test the pre-trained model on an unlabeled dataset, Mobile depth~\cite{suwajanakorn2015mobiledepth}, to evaluate the model's generalizability.
+Finally, we test the model generalizability on an unlabeled dataset, Mobile depth~\cite{suwajanakorn2015mobiledepth}.